emanguy/rust-rest/doc/testing.md

 ### Defining a mock with FakeImplementation

-Similarly to fake implementations, trait implementations for mocks should be done inside a synchronization primitive to allow for interior mutability while using immutable references to pass around the driving port.
+Similar to fake implementations, trait implementations for mocks should be done inside a synchronization primitive to allow for interior mutability while using immutable references to pass around the driving port.

 Mocks are implemented by composing together `FakeConnectivity` instances to set return values on specific functions.
 It